 I'm Alert is a free online training tool to help food businesses make sure that food is suitable and safe.
-The program is equivalent to a two-day consultant delivered course.
-On completion, a training acknowledgement form can be printed for your staff records.
+The program is equivalent to a two-day consultant-delivered course.
+On completion, a training acknowledgment form can be printed for your staff records.

-DoFoodSafely is another free online training tool.
-The program is now available in Vietnamese, Arabic and simplified Chinese.
-It can be accessed in different languages by using the drop down arrow in the top right hand corner.
+DoFoodSafely is also a free online training tool.
+The program is also available in Vietnamese, Arabic, and simplified Chinese.

 Food Safety Rating Scheme

 We participate in the voluntary State-wide Food Safety Rating Scheme.